Reserve Bank closer to pause on rate rises: Philip Lowe

 “When people are under extreme financial pressure, that has implications for their wellbeing more broadly.”

-While the treasurer said there were encouraging signs inflation had peaked, it remained to be seen whether it was the case.
+Dr Chalmers said there were encouraging signs inflation had peaked, but it remained to be seen whether it was the case.

 “Obviously I’m concerned about the position that Australians find themselves, particularly Australians with a mortgage.”

-Deputy Liberal leader Sussan Ley urged the government to bring spending under control in order to lessen the impact of inflation.
+Deputy Liberal leader Sussan Ley urged the government to bring spending under control to lessen the impact of inflation.

 “The Reserve Bank is doing its job, the government is not … this means an extra $20,000 a year that a typical Australian family will now have to find on their mortgage, this is incredibly difficult for families right now.”